GarryStraitYT/Rabbitcord/README.md

 > [!IMPORTANT]
 > As of 06/02/24, Vendetta has been discontinued.
+As of March 29th, 2024, Rabbitcord was forked

-# Vendetta
+# Rabbitcord
 A mod for Discord's mobile apps.
+Based on Vendetta

 ## Installing
 Vendetta's codebase is platform-agnostic, but you need a platform-specific loader.